launchscout/npm_assets/README.markdown

 ## Why not?

 This gem really doesn't deal with the issue of namespacing, so it may not work with some npms.
+In the future, I'd like to add a separate directive (npm_require maybe?) to bring in npms and assign them to a namespace, but for now this gem will only help you with npm libraries than know how to deal with being in the browser (eg don't use exports if it's not present).
-In the future, I'd like to add a separate directive (npm_require maybe?) to bring in npms and assign them to a namespace, but for now this gem will only help you with npm libraries than no how to deal with being in the browser (eg don't use exports if it's not present).
+Also, it you still have to add a require directive for each file, it won't grab dependencies for you (yet).

 For an alternative solution, see nodeify.
+If you're down with having all your javascript code follow commonjs module semantics, it seems like a good bet.